Caitlin Clark should not have been singled out by Time, says Washington Mystics owner Sheila Johnson

 “I have to continue to try to change that.
 The more we can elevate Black women, that’s going to be a beautiful thing.”

-“We have got to work together because the WNBA is at an inflexion point where we’re really starting to go up, and I don’t want to lose that momentum,” Johnson added.
+“We have got to work together because the WNBA is at an inflection point where we’re really starting to go up, and I don’t want to lose that momentum,” she added.

 The-CNN-Wire